KDD25SciSocLLM/KDD25SciSocLLM.github.io/_pages/about.md

 - Scalable fine-tuning techniques of LLMs in practical applications
 - Active learning strategies with LLMs in practical applications
 - Enhancing code generation for scientific practitioners

-- **Scientific and Societal Applications** including but not limited to: healthcare, environmental science, education, public policy, social science, chemistry, and biology
+We enthusiastically invite submissions from diverse fields at the nexus of AI, Science, Society, and **Scientific and Societal Applications** including but not limited to healthcare, environmental science, education, public policy, social science, chemistry, and biology.

 ### Submission Details